abhijitroynits/python_practice_101/README.md

 I have used PyCharm IDE for composing the programs.

-P.S: The referred word doc has the snapshots for most(unless spanning too many lines) of program execution.
+P.S: The referred word doc has the snapshots for most(except for longer programs) of program execution.